Where do Arts Tax dollars go?Read More…

 No. In Wittemyer v.
 City of Portland, the Multnomah County Circuit Court ruled on June 21, 2013, that “the Arts Tax is not a Poll or Head tax as prohibited by the Oregon Constitution. … The Arts Tax is not a head or poll tax because it is not assessed per capita.
 In assessing the tax, the City considers a person’s income in three distinct provisions: the tax applies only to (l) income exceeding $ 1,000, (2) non-exempt income sources, and (3) income of individuals residing in households with income above the federal poverty guidelines.
 Taxpayers who are under the age of 18 are exempt from the tax.
 The practical effect of the tax is to tax income of certain City residents within a certain income range and is therefore not a poll or head tax.”

 The IRS and Oregon Department of Revenue (DOR) require a full SSN.
-Additionally, the DOR requires the complete date of birth to individually identify taxfilers; we only need the last four (4) digits of your SSN and your year of birth to accomplish this.
+Additionally, the DOR requires the complete date of birth to individually identify taxfilers; we need your SSN and your year of birth to accomplish this.
 For example, according to the White Pages, there are at least 10 men named John Smith living in Portland but none of them have exactly the same year of birth and SSN.
-Having the last four (4) digits of the SSN and year of birth ensures we do not confuse one for another.
+Having your SSN and year of birth ensures we do not confuse one for another.
 We also need the year of birth to ensure we do not assess the tax on someone under 18 years old.
 Supplying the City with these two (2) key pieces of information will help ensure that your tax payment is properly credited in your name.

 These Portland residents do not pay the Arts Tax: